 While such guarantees are a reassurance for the end-user, they don't help the storage administrator in his or her desire to fully utilize all his available storage.
 In support of better storage efficiencies, NFSv4.2 will introduce support for sparse files.
-Commonly called "hole punching", deleted and unused parts of files are returned to the storage system's free space pool (see figure 4).
+Commonly called "hole punching", deleted and unused parts of files are returned to the storage system's free space pool (see Figure 6).
+These technques are key to the effective management and real space eduction beneficial to technologies like VM datastores and expensive storage devices based on flash (for instance SSDs) and other non-volatile storage class memory.

-Figure 4; Reservations & Hole Punching
+Figure 6; Reservations & Hole Punching